bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 The OPTIONAL [`task-<label>`](../appendices/entities.md#task) entity can be used in order to allow tasks during structural MR acquisitions, for example pre-described motion paradigms such as nodding, to be described.
-Task labels MUST be consistent across subjects and sessions.

 ### RECOMMENDED metadata for tasks in anatomical imaging